vlitzke/jekyll-theme-prologue/reading-list.md

 - Larson, Erik: *The Devil in the White City*
 - Larsson, Stieg: *The Girl with the Dragon Tattoo Trilogy*
 - Leckie Ann: *Ancillary Justice*
+- Machado, Carmen Maria: *In the Dream House*
 - Marsh, Henry: *Admissions: A Life in Brain Surgery*
 - Martel, Yann: *Life of Pi*
 - McQuiston, Casey: *Red, White & Royal Blue*